sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 Not found: inside_2
 ```

-This error is thrown since the variable is not in the global scope, where it's being referenced.
+This error is thrown since the variable is not in the global scope where it's being referenced.

-Blocks are not common as standalone elements, but are usually employed in variable or function definitions:
+Blocks are not common as standalone elements but are usually employed in variable or function definitions:

 ##### **Code**
 ```Scala